JudeNiroshan/jboss-operator-usage-example/README.md

 to deploy Java EE applications using Red Hat Middleware EAP operator in Openshift.

 ### 1. Using buildConfigs in Openshift
-In this approach, we expect you have already created a container image according to your needs.
+In this approach, we expect that you have already created a container image according to your needs.

 👉🏽 [Follow this guide for bc(build-config) approach](./with-build-configs/)